Haksell/n_puzzle/README.md

 -   [ ] You have to manage various puzzle sizes (3, 4, 5, 17, etc ...).
 The higher your program can go without dying a horrible, horrible death, the better.
 -   [ ] You have to manage both randomly determined states (of your own generation of course), and input files that specify a starting board, the format of which is described in the appendix.
 -   [ ] The cost associated with each transition is always 1.
 -   [ ] The user must be able to choose between at LEAST 3 (relevant) heuristic functions.
 The Manhattan-distance heuristic is mandatory, the other two are up to you.
-By "relevant" we mean they must be admissible (Read up on what this means) and they must be something other than " just return a random value because #YOLO".
 -   [ ] Show total number of states ever selected in the "opened" set (complexity in time)
 -   [ ] Show maximum number of states ever represented in memory at the same time during the search (complexity in size)
 -   [ ] Show number of moves required to transition from the initial state to the final state, according to the search